 - wandering in search of surroundings that feel more familiar

 - failing to recall the day of the week or the season

 - confusing family members and close friends or mistaking strangers for family

-- forgetting personal information, such as address, phone number, and education history
+- forgetting personal information, such as their address

 - repeating favorite memories or making up stories to fill memory gaps